-The module aims to provide a thorough understanding of economics at an introductory level and provides the basis for all subsequent study you may undertake in economics.
-It is designed to teach you how to think as an economist and how to construct and use economic models.
-It also shows you how be critical of economic models and how empirical evidence can be used in economic analysis.
+The module provides students with a thorough understanding of economics at an introductory level and provides the basis for all subsequent study that is taken on economics degree programmes.
+It is designed to teach students how to think as an economist and how to construct and use economic models.
+It also shows them how to be critical of economic models and how empirical evidence can be used in economic analysis.

 The first term covers the principles of microeconomics and shows how they can be applied to real-life situations and economic policy.
 The second term develops a framework for understanding macroeconomic events and macroeconomic policy.
-Throughout the module and in the seminars in particular, we demonstrate the usefulness of economics as an analytical tool for thinking about real world problems.
+The emphasis throughout both terms is to demonstrate the usefulness of economics as an analytical tool for thinking about real world problems.

 Method of assessment

 Examination, 3 hours (60%)

 **Please note that the exam in May/June 2023 will be In Person**